MicrosoftDocs/visualstudio-docs/docs/javascript/create-application-with-vuejs.md

 1. Go to your command prompt and change the current directory to the project root folder.

-1. Type `vue create ClientApp` and choose **Manually select features**.
+1. Type `vue create ClientApp`, and then choose **Manually select features**.

-1. Choose **Typescript** and any other options desired.
+1. Choose **Typescript**, and then select other desired options.

-1. Follow the remaining steps and answer questions where indicated.
+1. Follow the remaining steps and respond to the questions.

 #### Configure a Vue.js project for TypeScript